NLESC-JCER/cpp2wasm/README.md

 }
 ```

-The JSON schema for the response is
+The JSON schema for the response body is

 ```{.json #response-schema}
 {